 - amount of manure nitrogen produced by non-grazing livestock you intend to bring onto or send off your farm during the calendar year (kgN)

-- the total amount of manure nitrogen from non-grazing livestock on your farm during the calendar year (kgN)
+- total amount of manure nitrogen from non-grazing livestock on your farm during the calendar year (kgN)